digital-land/aws-batch-docker/README.md

 An execution of a job run involves submitting a job to the configured job queue, providing a job name, and any environment variables that will be avaiable to the job.
 In this case the runnable job is effectively the fetch_and_run.sh script above.
-When executed, fetch_and_run.sh will fetch another script that will in turn check out a repository and executes specific make targets of the checked out repository.
+When executed, fetch_and_run.sh will fetch another script that will in turn check out a repository and execute specific make targets of the checked out repository.

 The submission of jobs in controlled via github actions in the pipeline or builder repositories.
 For example see the [brownfield land pipeline](https://github.com/digital-land/brownfield-site-collection/blob/main/makerules/pipeline.mk)